 Most people are not intuitive types – most people are sensing types.
 It’s estimated that “S” types make up 75% of the population and “N” types are only 25%.
 As an INTJ, this puts you in another minority.

-Without going into too much detail, the combination of your “I” and “N” preferences likely explain why many things that appeal to most people don’t appeal to you.
+Without going into too much detail, the combination of your “I” and “N” preferences likely explains why many things that appeal to most people don’t appeal to you.

 Most people are more engaged in their immediate sensory experience than you are, and they are less in their heads.